mattermost/mattermost-docker/README.md

 We're actively working on a fix to this repository.
 Until then, please refer to these upgrade instructions: https://github.com/mattermost/mattermost-docker/issues/489#issuecomment-790277661

-This project enables deployment of a Mattermost server in a multi-node production configuration using Docker.
+This project enables a deployment of a Mattermost server in a multi-node production configuration using Docker.

 [![Build Status](https://travis-ci.org/mattermost/mattermost-docker.svg?branch=master)](https://travis-ci.org/mattermost/mattermost-docker)